ovelny/amulet/tutorials/personal-debian-setup.md

 	* remove downloads icon in toolbar
 	* add "forget" icon between extensions and overflow icon

+## Configure ungoogled-chromium

+I mainly use chromium to run discord in app mode: the desktop app is slow as molasses and a hassle for my use case.

+Discord is however still slow in chromium with default settings: disable hardware acceleration and while you're at it, auto clearing of cache and cookies when closing all windows.

 ## Changing /etc/hosts

 Consider changing `/etc/hosts` as described in your personal wiki.